loft-demos/vcluster-platform-demo-app-template/vcluster-gitops/argocd/vcluster-sleep-wakeup/README.md

 1. A sleeping imported vCluster is intentionally ignoring normal `argo*` requests.
-2. A real deployment event happens, such as an `Application` becoming `OutOfSync`, or Argo ending up in a stale `Synced` / `Unknown` state because the destination API is asleep.
+2. A real deployment event happens, such as an `Application` becoming `OutOfSync`, or Argo CD ending up in a stale `Synced` / `Unknown` state because the destination API is asleep.
 3. Argo CD Notifications sends a webhook to `vcluster-wakeup-proxy`.
 4. The proxy forwards the wake-triggering `POST` to the vCluster Platform API path for the target `VirtualClusterInstance`.
-5. Once the vCluster begins waking, the watcher keeps Argo from repeatedly reconciling against a destination that is still sleeping or only partially ready.
+5. Once the vCluster begins waking, the watcher keeps Argo CD from repeatedly reconciling against a destination that is still sleeping or only partially ready.
-6. When the `VirtualClusterInstance` becomes ready again, the watcher removes the pause behavior and nudges Argo to refresh and resume normal work.
+6. When the `VirtualClusterInstance` becomes ready again, the watcher removes the pause behavior and nudges Argo CD to refresh and resume normal work.

 The result is:

-- routine Argo cluster traffic does not keep the vCluster online
+- routine Argo CD cluster traffic does not keep the vCluster online
 - real sync activity can still wake the vCluster on demand
-- Argo behaves more cleanly while the destination transitions through sleeping and waking states
+- Argo CD behaves more cleanly while the destination transitions through sleeping and waking states

 ## Why `ignore-user-agents` And `skip-reconcile` Both Matter